2022–23 FA Cup qualifying rounds: First qualifying round

 The draw for the first qualifying round was made on 22 August 2022.
 Teams were drawn into 5 regionalised groups loosely based on the maximum distance travelled.
 More club dense regions drew bigger pot sizes combining more divisions; two pots contained 50 teams, another two contained 42, and one contained 40.

 224 teams made an appearance; 88 newly entered from Level 7 and 136 winners from the previous round.
 The first of five teams from Wales, Merthyr Town, began at this stage.
 This round included one club from level 10, Wincanton Town, the lowest ranked team still standing.
 Five debutants also remained in the competition; Buckhurst Hill, Bury AFC, Midhurst & Easebourne, Shefford Town & Campton, and Worcester Raiders.

 Review

 112 fixtures plus replays took place.
-Amongst the action, Bury AFC continued their debut FA Cup run with a 2–1 win over North Shields, live on BBC Sport; The lowest ranked and last remaining Level 10 team, Wincanton Town, saw their run end in a 9–2 defeat to AFC Totton; Blackfield & Langley goalkeeper, Connor Maseko, made national headlines by getting sent off for "urinating in a hedge"; Yan Osadchyi, a Ukrainian refugee who before the war played for second-tier club FC Alliance Lypova Dolyna, featured for Redditch United in their 4–1 away win at Rushall Olympic.
+Amongst the action, Bury AFC continued their debut FA Cup run with a 2–1 win over North Shields, live on BBC Sport; The lowest ranked and last remaining Level 10 team, Wincanton Town, saw their run end in a 9–2 defeat to AFC Totton; Blackfield & Langley goalkeeper, Connor Maseko, made national headlines by getting sent off for "urinating in a hedge"; Yan Osadchyi, a Ukrainian refugee who before the Russian invasion of his country played for second-tier club FC Alliance Lypova Dolyna, featured for Redditch United in their 4–1 away win at Rushall Olympic.